Epictetus/constructable/README.markdown

 ## Setters, Getters

-You can define you're constructable attributes as readable, writable or
+You can define your constructable attributes as readable, writable or
 both:

 ```ruby